rascasoft/openstack/deploying-liberty-with-ospd.md

 * 2 Compute nodes
 * 3 Ceph nodes

 Each of these machines has got 2 nics.
 The first one, named em1, reach the internal LAN, the second one, named em2, will be used for overcloud provisioning, internal networks and external api access.
-This setup will be summarized in a file called network-environment.yaml which will be treated in the <a href="#step-5---overcloud-deploy">overcloud deployment</a>.
+This setup will be summarized in a file called network-environment.yaml which will be treated in the [overcloud deployment](#step-5---overcloud-deploy).

 ## Step 1: Undercloud provisioning: